Hybrid LLM Routing for Efficient App Feedback Classification: Threats to Validity

 \section{Threats to Validity}

-One potential threat to our study is the limited generalizability of the results.
-To mitigate this, we targeted valid manually labeled datasets from three distinct platforms, each following diverse classification schemes.
-Additionally, we selected various LLMs known for their strong performance across multiple tasks to ensure competitive outcomes.
-Another concern is the risk of incorrectly defining primary classification schemes.
-To address this, we relied on definitions provided in the original papers associated with the target datasets when designing the primary classification prompts.
-For defining categories related to coarse-grained classification schemes, we employed a combination of primary prompts to enhance accuracy.
-Furthermore, we aimed to use the latest studies in this field for result comparison.
-Accordingly, we adopted the approach by Devine et al. as one of the baselines for RQ3.
+One potential threat to \emph{external validity} in our study is the limited generalizability of the results.
+To mitigate this concern, we targeted manually labeled datasets from three distinct platforms, each following diverse classification schemes.
+In addition, we selected several LLMs known for their strong performance across a wide range of tasks to help ensure competitive outcomes.
+A potential threat to \emph{internal validity} lies in the risk of incorrectly defining the primary classification schemes.
+To address this, we relied on the definitions provided in the original papers associated with the target datasets when designing the primary classification prompts.
+For categories related to coarse-grained classification schemes, we employed a combination of primary prompts to improve accuracy.
+We also aimed to base our comparisons on the latest studies in this field.
+Accordingly, we adopted the approach proposed by Devine et al.~\cite{Devin} as one of the baselines for RQ3.
 For training the classification models, we selected the pre-trained DistillBERT model, which is based on the transformer architecture.
-Another threat involves potential human errors in implementation and result analysis.
-To minimize this risk, we conducted multiple thorough reviews of the code and made various artifacts from this study publicly available.
-This approach allows for future research and evaluation by other researchers.
+A threat to the \emph{construct validity} of our study involves potential human errors in implementation and result analysis.
+To reduce this risk, we conducted multiple thorough reviews of the code and made various artifacts from this study publicly available~\cite{replicationpackage}, thereby also increasing the \emph{reliability} of our results.
+This availability enables future research, replication, and evaluation by other researchers.